truenas/middleware/docs/developer/frontend/adding_a_viewer.rst

 ------------------------

-In this class, we just need a single public method connected to the Middleware Client with a callback to the ServicesActionCreators (which also don't exist yet).
+In this class, we just need a single public method connected to the Middleware Client with a callback to the GroupsActionCreators (which also don't exist yet).

 Looking at the middleware debugger, we can see that the right call is